 Risk Factors for Oral Cancer

-The Mayo Clinic lists a few factors that can greatly increase your risk of mouth cancer:
+Leading health care institutions, such as the Mayo Clinic list several factors that can increase your risk of mouth cancer.
+They include:

 - Excessive sun exposure to your lips

 Avoiding the risk factors that are within your control will certainly help.
 But it’s essential to keep in mind that as many as 30-percent of people diagnosed with oral cancer do not have any of the risk factors.

 Changes in the seasons can be times when many of us develop colds, and a few of the symptoms associated with oral cancer are similar to symptoms of a cold.
 Therefore, be sure to keep track of when they start.
 If the symptoms last longer than two weeks, however, we recommend visiting Farber Center for an exam.

 - A sore throat

 - Difficult or painful swallowing